ProjectUNBI/Connect/README.md

 * save it after selecting some task for that profile

-Now from the device X, Perform the task...
-You will see the another task triggered in the other phone.
-Please note that you have to connect the decvices in the same Local area network (LAN) or WIFI and You also have to assign Static Ip for each device and also the Password must be same.
+Now from the Device X, Perform the task...
+You will see the another task triggered in Devicec Y. Please note that you have to connect the decvices in the same Local area network (LAN) or WIFI and You also have to assign Static Ip for each device and also the Password must be same.

 # For Android and Windows's event ghost: